 It was a Luis Robert 2020 Topps Chrome Pink Refractor.
 I pulled the card myself and it was stunning; this was about two weeks before the MLB playoffs were set to begin.
 I went through the back and forth on whether or not it makes sense to grade cards, and came to a decision.

-Naively, I thought I could send the card in via the express option ($70) and I’d get the card back in time in order to capitalize on value if the White Sox made it deep into the playoffs.
+Naively, I thought I could send the card in via the express option (the cost of grading would be $70) and I’d get the card back in time in order to capitalize on value if the White Sox made it deep into the playoffs.

 Long story short, the card gemmed, and I was ecstatic, but I missed the window.
 Still happy with getting the experience, and I have no problem holding onto the card until next season, but that’s my story.

 I lead with that because mailing a card to be graded can be nerveracking, and especially now, the process is full of unknowns.

 While it’s cool to see when the card is received by the grading company, and which step of the process it’s currently in, wait times make it impossible to know just how long it might take to receive the submission back.

 All of this led me to the question about where you can get cards graded in person.
 Already knowing the answer revolved around something like, “well, you can’t,” there are some nuggets anyone who is wondering the same should know.

 If you go to https://www.psacard.com/resources/shows, you can see a list of shows PSA is planning on attending.
 Further down the page is this note:

 On-site Grading – Approximate one-day (24-hour) grading will be available at some of the shows listed above.
 Stop by with your cards and come see what PSA grading is all about.
 Turnaround times vary by demand; please check with the show representatives for current turnaround time.

 Please note: this is a tentative schedule.
 Dates, times and Professional Sports Authenticator’s presence at these shows are subject to change without notice.